45 Draconis

-45 Draconis is a single star located in the northern circumpolar constellation of Draco, around 3,500 light years from the Earth.
+45 Draconis is a single star located in the northern circumpolar constellation of Draco, around 3,200 light years from the Earth.
 45 Draconis is the Flamsteed designation, while it has the Bayer designation of d Draconis.
 This object is visible to the naked eye as a faint, yellow-white hued star with an apparent visual magnitude of 4.78.
 Radial velocity measurements indicate it is moving closer to the Sun at the rate of −12.5 km/s.

-Lyubimkov et al. (2012) assigned this star a stellar classification of F7Ib, matching an F-type supergiant.
-It is approximately 33 million years old with 8.2 times the mass of the Sun and about 62 times the Sun's radius.
-The star is radiating 5,450 times the Sun's luminosity from its photosphere at an effective temperature of 6,151 K.
+This star has a stellar classification of F7Ib, matching an F-type supergiant.
+It is approximately 33 million years old with 8.2 times the mass of the Sun and about 102 times the Sun's radius.
+The star is radiating 12,700 times the Sun's luminosity from its photosphere at an effective temperature of 6,151 K.